-A meta-analogy
+A Meta-Analogy

-Analogy is more conservative than explanation-based learning, which generalizes after only one example, but requires many fewer examples than feature-based statistical learning systems - sometimes orders of magnitude fewer (e.g. Kuehne et al. 2000).
+Analogy is more conservative than explanation-based learning, which generalizes after only one example, but requires many fewer examples than feature-based statistical learning systems - sometimes orders of magnitude fewer (for example, Kuehne, Gentner, and Forbus [2000]).
 Can we do even better by somehow combining ideas of structure-mapping with ideas from machine learning?
-Here is a meta-analogy that suggests a family of approaches: structure-mapping is to relational representations what dot product is to feature vectors.
-This suggests that any machine learning technique defined on feature vectors originally might be adapted to a hybrid method by replacing dot product with SME.
-For example, by combining a structured form of logistic regression with SAGE on the link plausibility/knowledge base completion task, Liang & Forbus (2015) showed that this approach can yield state of the art results, with several orders of magnitude fewer examples, while also providing material for explanations.
+Here is a meta-analogy that suggests a family of approaches: structure mapping is to relational representations what dot product is to feature vectors.
+This suggests that any machine-learning technique defined on feature vectors originally might be adapted to a hybrid method by replacing dot product with SME.
+For example, by combining a structured form of logistic regression with SAGE on the link plausibility/knowledge base completion task, Liang and Forbus (2015) showed that this approach can yield state-of-the-art results, with several orders of magnitude fewer examples, while also providing material for explanations.
 Another hybrid has been shown to produce state of the art performance on the Microsoft Paraphrase task (Liang et al. 2016).
 The advantage of using task-specific training is that similarity weights can be tuned to specific tasks, and learned negative weights (which SME does not produce) can improve discrimination.
-The drawback is that the representations learned, unless the weights are stored separately, become task-specific instead of general-purpose.
-We believe this is a very useful approach that can be applied to many techniques, e.g. using SME as a kernel for SVMs.
+The drawback is that the representations learned, unless the weights are stored separately, become task specific instead of general purpose.
+We believe this is a very useful approach that can be applied to many techniques, for example, using SME as a kernel for SVMs.
 But we know of no evidence that this is psychologically plausible.